Estimating the Probability of Meeting a Deadline in Hierarchical Plans: Complexity results

-\begin{theorem} Finding the probability that a task tree satisfies a deadline $T$ is NP-hard. \end{theorem}
+\begin{theorem} Deciding if the probability that a task tree satisfies a deadline $T$ is above a threshold $p$ is NP-hard. \end{theorem}

-\begin{proof} Given a task tree consisting of leaf nodes, all being children of a single sequence node, its makespan is the sum of the completion times of the leaves.
-The theorem follows immediately from Lemma ~\ref{SumDiscreteRV}. \end{proof}
+\begin{proof} The makespan of task tree consisting of a single sequence node with $n$ leaf nodes is the sum of $n$ random variables (the completion times of the leaves).
+Therefore, the theorem follows immediately from Lemma~\ref{SumDiscreteRV}. \end{proof}